Beach House Series, Book 6

 ON OCEAN BOULEVARD by Mary Alice Monroe.
 Gallery Books (May 19, 2020).
 ISBN 978-1982146948.
 384p.

 This entry was posted on Tuesday, May 19th, 2020 at 8:00 AM and is filed under Book Reviews, Fiction, Women's Fiction.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.